 Very little can be done online these days privately, and there is no sign that this trend will change in the future.
 Microsoft provides a few methods for reducing how Cortana tracks you, and these might be your best options if you want a little more privacy.
 We will explain these methods with more permanent ones such as editing the group policy manager or registry.

-Another problem users have with Cortana is how it continually runs in the background and consumes processing power.
-Windows 10 allows you to “Disable” Cortana, so it does not interfere in your regular activities, but this does not prevent it from consuming some background CPU.
+Another problem users have with Cortana is how it keeps running in the background and consumes processing power.
+Windows 10 allows you to “Disable” Cortana, so it does not interfere with your regular activities, but this does not prevent it from consuming any background process.

-Cortana is linked to the search feature (and other features) in Windows 10.
+Cortana is linked to the Windows search feature (and other features).
 This means even disabling Cortana with the methods Microsoft supports will disable your ability to use Windows to set reminders, get personalized news, and of course, you won’t be able to ask Cortana to tell you any jokes.

 You won’t have the same level of search power that you have with Cortana enabled.
 The more drastic methods you use to rid yourself of Cortana, the more you will find Windows 10 functionality is limited.

 How to Disable Cortana in Windows 10